A young woman with pink hair and turquoise headphones writes in a notebook while looking at a laptop.

 What Is Revolving Credit?

-Revolving credit is an agreement between a lender and an account holder that allows you to borrow money up to a set maximum amount.
-The account holder can choose to pay off the balance in full or make minimum monthly payments on the account.
+Revolving credit is an agreement between a lender and an account holder that allows you to borrow money up to a set maximum amount (or credit limit).
+The account holder can borrow what they need as they need it (up to their credit limit) and choose to pay off the balance in full or make minimum monthly payments on the account.

 As the account holder makes repayments, the amount available to borrow is renewed.
 Account holders can continue to borrow up to the maximum amount through the term of the agreement.
 Examples of revolving credit include credit cards and home equity lines of credit (HELOCs).